Leo Strauss: Liberalism and nihilism

-Strauss's interpretation of Plato's Republic
+Interpretation of Plato's Republic

 According to Strauss, the Republic by Plato is not "a blueprint for regime reform" (a play on words from Karl Popper's The Open Society and Its Enemies, which attacks The Republic for being just that).
 Strauss quotes Cicero: "The Republic does not bring to light the best possible regime but rather the nature of political things—the nature of the city."

 Strauss argued that the city-in-speech was unnatural, precisely because "it is rendered possible by the abstraction from eros".
 Though skeptical of "progress," Strauss was equally skeptical about political agendas of "return"—that is, going backward instead of forward.
 In fact, he was consistently suspicious of anything claiming to be a solution to an old political or philosophical problem.
 He spoke of the danger in trying finally to resolve the debate between rationalism and traditionalism in politics.
-In particular, along with many in the pre-World War II German Right, he feared people trying to force a world state to come into being in the future, thinking that it would inevitably become a tyranny.
-Hence he kept his distance from the two totalitarianisms that he denounced in his century, both fascists and communists.
+In particular, along with many in the pre-World War II German Right, he feared people trying to force a world state into being in the future, believing it would inevitably become a tyranny.
+Hence, he kept his distance from the two totalitarianisms that he denounced in his century, both fascists and communists.

 Strauss and Karl Popper

 Strauss rejected Karl Popper's views as illogical.
-He agreed with a letter of response to his request of Eric Voegelin to look into the issue.
-In the response, Voegelin wrote that studying Popper's views was a waste of precious time, and "an annoyance".
+Eric Voegelin agreed, sending a letter in response to Strauss's request to look into the issue.
+In the response, Voegelin wrote that studying Popper's views was a waste of precious time and "an annoyance".
 Specifically about The Open Society and Its Enemies and Popper's understanding of Plato's The Republic, after giving some examples, Voegelin wrote:

 Popper is philosophically so uncultured, so fully a primitive ideological brawler, that he is not able even approximately to reproduce correctly the contents of one page of Plato.
 Reading is of no use to him; he is too lacking in knowledge to understand what the author says.

-Strauss proceeded to show this letter to Kurt Riezler, who used his influence in order to oppose Popper's appointment at the University of Chicago.
+Strauss proceeded to show this letter to Kurt Riezler, who used his influence to oppose Popper's appointment at the University of Chicago.